ajh17/Scripts/README.md

 # Scripts

-Various automation scripts for use with OS X's Spotlight.
+Various automation scripts for use with macOS' Spotlight.

 ## Installation